DS

 Engine-aware leaf components with stable APIs.
 They solve local UI rendering, spacing, and interaction primitives.

-Source pathpackages/core/src/components/primitives/
+Source pathpackages/core/src/composition/components/foundation/primitives/

 Decision ruleUse when the problem is still a single component instead of a workflow.